 Fall migration has started, with new species being sighted each week.

 Some warblers have come through already, and many are still in the area.
 There are also a variety of different shorebirds hanging out in the mudflats, including Least Sandpiper, Greater Yellowlegs, Semipalmated Plover, and more.
 Dikes 1, 4, & 5, and Refuge Extension Flowages are great places to look for shorebirds.

 Sandhill Crane viewing season isn’t quite upon us yet, but many of our local birds are beginning to group together in preparation for migration season.
 We will start to see more migrants coming in at the end of this month, and then heavily throughout October.

 Trumpeter Swans are also plentiful on the properties this time of year, with numbers close to 100 in some areas!

-PLEASE NOTE: There are now several hunting seasons open, including waterfowl and black bear.
+PLEASE NOTE: There are now several hunting seasons open, including waterfowl and black bear (with dogs).
 Please stay aware while out on the properties in the coming months (especially while hiking).

 Mammals seen in the area within the last week:

 Bird sightings within the last week on Crex Meadows, Fish Lake, Amsterdam Sloughs, and surrounding area: